ngi-nix/ngipkgs/CONTRIBUTING.md

      ```

      The module will then be accessible from `nixosModules.services.some-project`.
+     Note that for new projects, it's ideal that you follow the [triaging template](#triaging-an-ngi-project) workflow and create a new issue, detailing some information about this project.

    - Add the module tests in `test.nix`, or under a test directory, and reference that file in `default.nix`.
      For example: